inkognitro/oas-tszod-gen/README.md

 After installing the package you will be able to generate TS code out from your OAS3 specification with the script below.

+> :bulb:
-**It is recommended to add your output folder in the `.gitignore` file and to regenerate the output in your CI pipeline because on every execution of `generateOas3ToTs` the output folder will be deleted and the generated output is built from scratch again.**
+> It is recommended to add your output folder in the `.gitignore` file and to regenerate
+> the output in your CI pipeline because on every execution of `generateOas3ToTs` the output folder will be deleted
+> and the generated output is built from scratch again.

 ```typescript
 import { generateOas3ToTs } from 'oas-to-code';